 Day 2: Wild Westcoast

 In the morning a guided wildlife kayak tour on the open ocean from Snuggery Cove to San Juan Point.
 Paddle along the shore and see the unique tidal pool life and look for seals, otters, sea lions and coastal birds.
-Lunch back in Port Renfrew and an afternoon back on the water in zodiacs or closed boats (based on weather and preference) to look for whales and other Pacific wildlife.
+Lunch will be back in Port Renfrew, and the afternoon will be spent back on the water in zodiacs or closed boats (based on weather and preference) to look for whales and other Pacific wildlife.
 There are four regular whale and dolphin species in our waters: Orcas (Killer Whales), Grey Whales, Humpback Whales, and Dall's Porpoise.
 As we head along the coast, alongside protected parkland, look towards the shoreline and you could spot deer, elk, bears or even a wolf!